Tanmay-kush/Walmart-Sales---Forecasting-/README.md

 Exploratory Data Analysis (EDA) to understand seasonality and trends

-Time series modeling using Facebook Prophet for accurate forecasting
+Time series modeling using ARIMA forecasting

 Forecast visualizations for specific departments and stores